-and we will continue to sell goods in China in ever increasing quantities, even though much as a loading clerical deputy-Herr Italy be admitted to the great international Muller-announced that if the facts had been before them when the vote for the Chicago Record: Whatever may be our increase of the artillery had been taken he rights and our duties in the Philippines, would have given it his support.
-He could there can be no excuse for meddling with ow only express the hope that the demands and more especially when the negro himself puts his own shoulder to the work.
-Having conquered Khartoum, the English are going about civilizing it in the most approved and expeditious manner.
-Already the railway has been extended half way from Atbars to Khartoum, and considerable tracts of country have been put under cultivation.
-A number of public buildings are being built in the city, among them Gordon's palace, which is being reconstructed over the original foundations and The will be used for Lord Kitcheper's office when it is completed.
-The whole region is ranidly settling down under the British rule, one important factor of which is the excellent police arrangements that have already made life and property perfectly secure in both Omdurman and Khartoum.
+....
+Having conquered Kharloum, the English are going about civilizing it in the most approved and expeditious manner.
+Already the railway has been extended half way from Atbara to Khartoum, and considerable tracts of country have been put under cultivation.
+A number of public buildings are being built in the city, among them Gordon's palace, which is being reconstructed over the original foundations and will be used for Lord Kitchener's office when it is completed.
+The whole region is rapidly settling down under the British rule. one important factor of which is the excellent police arrangements that have already made life and property perfectly secure in both Omdurman and Khartoum.
 FRUITS OF IMPERIALISM.

 Baltimore American: The most startling thing in British politics is the discovery of a deficit in the budget of considerable proportions, which must be met by extra taxes.
-This comes, too, after the institution of taxes of a somewhat exceptional character by the present government, which it was supposed would meet all demands.
-The increases in the army and navy have been too much for the budget, and, as it is generally conceded that there will be no decrease in these expenditures, the government will be put to its trumps to raise the necessary New York Evening Post: It is an essential part of the imperialistic gospel that salvation for subject races comes high for those who do the saving.
+This comes, too, after the institution of taxes of a somewhat exceptional character by the present government, which it was upposed would meet all demands.
+The increases in the army and navy have been too much for the budget, and, as it is generally conceded that there will be no decrease in these expenditures, the government will be put to its trumps to raise the necessary revenue New York Evening Post: It is an essential part of the imperialistic gospel that salvation for subject races comes high for those who do the saving.
 The English imperialists are beginning to worry about this.
 They find their expenses for the empire growing uncomfortably large.
-This year, for the first time in history, the expenses of the English army on a peace footing exceed \$100,000 000 We can give our cousins odds in this game and beat them easily, as our army appropriations, including pensions, will easily be upward of \$200,000,000.
+This year, for the first time in history, the expenses of the English army on a peace footing exceed \$100,000,000.
+We can give our cousins odds in this game and beat them easily, as our army appropriations, including pensions, will easily be upward of \$200,000,000.
 In England, however, they are nervous over the smaller sum.
-One troubled member of the government said the other day, in a speech to a tory club, that they ought to go about among the people explaining that "imperialism could not be run on the cheap."
-But, as Mr. Morley retorted, this is entirely unnecessary, as "the tax collector is a more telling missionary of that gospel."
-He is, and he will be busily preaching it throughout this fair land for many years to come.
+One troubled member of the government said the other day in a speech to a tory club, that they ought to go about among the people explaining that "imperialism could not be run on the cheap."
+But, as Mr. Morley retorted, this is entirely unnecessary, as "the tax collector is a more telling misslonary of that gospel."
+He is, and he will w busily preaching it throughout this fair land for many years to come.
 POINTED REMARKS.